 Simple Interest: Overview and Calculations

 Understanding simple interest is one of the most important and fundamental concepts for mastering your finances.
 It involves some simple math, and calculators can do the work for you if you prefer.
-With an understanding of how interest works, you can make better, money-saving financial decisions.
+With an understanding of how interest works, you can make better financial decisions that save you money.

 Defining Simple Interest

-Simple interest represents a fee that you pay on a loan or income that you earn on deposits.
+Simple interest represents a fee you pay on a loan, or income you earn on deposits:

-- When Lending Money or deposit funds in interest-bearing accounts like savings accounts, you typically earn interest income for making your money available to other people.
+- When lending money: You typically set a rate and earn interest income for making your money available to other people.

 How to Calculate: An Example